pingcap/docs-cn/dev/reference/mysql-compatibility.md

 Performance schema tables return empty results in TiDB.
 TiDB uses a combination of [Prometheus and Grafana](/dev/how-to/monitor/monitor-a-cluster.md) for performance metrics instead.

+TiDB supports the `events_statements_summary_by_digest` table from TiDB 3.0.4.
+For more information, see [Statement Summary Table](/dev/reference/performance/statement-summary.md).

 ### Query Execution Plan

 The output format of Query Execution Plan (`EXPLAIN`/`EXPLAIN FOR`) in TiDB is greatly different from that in MySQL.
 Besides, the output content and the privileges setting of `EXPLAIN FOR` are not the same as those of MySQL.
 See [Understand the Query Execution Plan](/dev/reference/performance/understanding-the-query-execution-plan.md) for more details.